azimmov/SQL-Practice_and_Problem-Solving/README.md

 # SQL-Practice_and_Problem-Solving
-This repository documents my ongoing progress in learning and improving SQL through structured problem-solving.
+This repository documents my ongoing progress in learning and improving SQL (Microsoft SQL Server) through structured problem-solving.

 ## Purpose
 The goal of this project is to demonstrate steady improvement in SQL by: